 The best part is that the challenge is free and can be done by almost anyone at any time.

-30-Day Intermittent Fasting Challenge for Best Results
+30-Day Intermittent Fasting Challenge

 I’ve made the daily activities as simple as possible so that you can make small changes, step by step, to get you closer to your target weight.